Frequently Asked Questions

 Fans of the book have been asking me that question a lot!

 I know what’s in store for Alex, Lucy and the gang, and I’m incredibly flattered that readers have fallen for these characters, and want to know what’s going to happen to them, too.
-Since London Belongs to Me has won over so many readers in such a short period of time, I can say that yes, a follow-up—London, Can You Wait?—will be published on October 26 this year!
+Since London Belongs to Me has won over so many readers in such a short period of time, I can say that yes, a follow-up—London, Can You Wait?—is now available!
 If it wasn’t for readers like you, a sequel wouldn’t be possible.
 Thank you so much for your interest in LBTM and for spreading the word through social media about my debut novel.
 You guys rock!
-If you would like to pre-order London, Can You Wait?, you can now.
-Just click on the BOOKS tab at the top of this page and you’ll be whisked away to all your pre-order possibilities!
+If you would like to order London, Can You Wait?, just click on the BOOKS tab at the top of this page and you’ll be whisked away to all your worldwide ordering possibilities!

 When I was plotting London Belongs to Me, I decided to make Alex Sinclair a panic attack sufferer in the hopes of informing others about anxiety and panic attacks.
 The reason?
 I have battled anxiety and panic attacks my entire life.
 My “research”…well, I came by it honestly from the wealth of my own experiences, but like many fellow sufferers, very few family members or friends knew about it.
 I hid it—very well.

 Writing London Belongs to Me, I felt somewhat liberated.
 I also felt like a bit of a fraud.
 How could I expose Alex without exposing myself?
 So I crept out of the shadows and shared my life-long secret.
-I also wrote a piece about my own experiences with anxiety and panic attacks (including a cringeworthy fainting spell in Toronto’s largest department store) for Psychology Today.
+I also wrote two articles about my own experiences with anxiety and panic attacks (including a cringeworthy fainting spell in Toronto’s largest department store) for Psychology Today and Women Writers, Women’s Books—links to both pieces can be found under “Extras—Freelance Writing.”
 Readers of London Belongs to Me might remember a reference in the book about Alex fainting—yep, all based on me!
 That’s the great thing about being a writer.
 The worst experiences can make for fantastic fodder for an author.

 It felt good to be honest with friends and strangers, but most of all, it felt good to be honest with myself.